-Similar to clinical trials, the clinical experts consulted for this review noted that treatment response is based on bone marrow evaluation (including morphological evaluation and MRD assessment) at the end of induction and consolidation treatment.
-RFS, DFS, OS and other survival parameters such as relapse incidence are long-term parameters used to assess treatment response in both clinical trials and clinical practice.
+The clinical experts consulted for this review noted that treatment response is based on bone marrow evaluation (including morphological evaluation and MRD assessment) at the end of induction and consolidation treatment.
+RFS, DFS, OS, and other survival parameters, such as relapse incidence, are long-term parameters used to assess treatment response in both clinical trials and clinical practice.
 In both clinical trials and clinical practice, AEs are used to assess treatment benefit.
-The clinical expert with experience treating adults with ALL noted that following the completion of maintenance treatment, relapse is assessed every 3 months during the first year, every 6 months during the second year, and then annually between years 3 and 5.
-The clinical expert with experience treating pediatric patients with ALL noted that following the completion of maintenance treatment follow-up practices vary by center; however, in their clinical practice relapse is assessed monthly for the first 3 months, then every third month during the first year, every 4 months in the second year, every 6 months in the third year, and then annually for the rest of the patient's life.
+The clinical expert with experience treating adults with ALL noted that after the completion of maintenance treatment, relapse is assessed every 3 months during the first year, every 6 months during the second year, and then annually between years 3 and 5.
+The clinical expert with experience treating pediatric patients with ALL noted that follow-up practices vary by centre after the completion of maintenance treatment; however, in their clinical practice, relapse is assessed monthly for the first 3 months, then every third month during the first year, every 4 months in the second year, every 6 months in the third year, and then annually for the rest of the patient's life.

-As in the clinical trial and per blinatumomab's label, clinical experts consulted for this review noted that blinatumomab should be discontinued in the event of grade 4 cytokine-release syndrome (CRS), grade 4 neurotoxicity/psychiatric events, and grade 4 thrombosis.
+As in the clinical trial and per blinatumomab's label, the clinical experts consulted for this review noted that blinatumomab should be discontinued in the event of grade 4 CRS, grade 4 neurotoxicity or psychiatric events, and grade 4 thrombosis.
 Other grade 4 toxicities that are deemed clinically significant may require discontinuation of blinatumomab.
-Toxicities that require dose interruption of blinatumomab that do not return to grade 1 or less by 14 days (or in the case of neurotoxicity, by 7 days) necessitate discontinuation of blinatumomab.
+Toxicities that require dose interruption of blinatumomab that do not return to grade 1 or lower by 14 days (or by 7 days in the case of neurotoxicity) necessitate discontinuation of blinatumomab.
 Recurrent toxicities leading to dose interruption of blinatumomab also require permanent discontinuation of blinatumomab.

-The clinical expert with experience treating adult patients with ALL noted that patients who develop any debilitating conditions (such as ECOG performance status of greater than 2) should discontinue blinatumomab treatment.
-While the clinical experts agreed with this discontinuation criteria listed above, the benefits of treatment, availability of alternative treatments, risks of discontinuation, and patients' willingness to continue treatment must also be taken into account before making a final discontinuation decision.
+The clinical expert with experience treating adult patients with ALL noted that patients who develop any debilitating conditions (e.g., ECOG performance status > 2) should discontinue blinatumomab treatment.

+Although the clinical experts agreed with the discontinuation criteria listed previously, the benefits of treatment, availability of alternative treatments, risks of discontinuation, and patients' willingness to continue treatment must also be taken into account before making a final discontinuation decision.
 In adult patients, the expert felt that blinatumomab should be discontinued in the event of disease progression and relapse and upon the patient's request.

 Both clinical experts indicated that treatment with blinatumomab should initiate on an inpatient basis (3 days for the first infusion and 2 days for subsequent infusions) and, if it is well tolerated, subsequent infusions can be performed in an outpatient clinic.
-Given the pharmacy, nursing, and monitoring requirements for blinatumomab infusions, specialist care at an oncology centre is required.
+Because of the pharmacy, nursing, and monitoring requirements for blinatumomab infusions, specialist care at an oncology centre is required.
 Both clinical experts consulted for this review felt that any conventional chemotherapy used for ALL treatment can be combined with blinatumomab.
 They also felt that clinicians should have the ability to adjust the dosage, number of cycles, and cycle length based on toxicity and individual patient's needs.

-The clinical expert with experience treating adults noted that at least 2 cycles of blinatumomab should be given before SCT to deepen the patient's remission.
-SCT would likely be required in adult patients in their second CR (regardless of MRD status), in adult patients in first CR with continuous MRD-positivity and would be considered in adult patient in first CR with MRD-negative status after initially presenting with the highest risk disease of relapse.
+The clinical expert with experience treating adult patients noted that at least 2 cycles of blinatumomab should be given before SCT to deepen the patient's remission.
+SCT would likely be required in adult patients in their second CR (regardless of MRD status) and in adult patients in first CR with continuous MRD positivity and would be considered in adult patients in first CR with MRD-negative status after initially presenting with the highest risk of disease relapse.